innomotics/brand-experience/packages/webdocs/docs/fonts/readme.md

 ## Usage

-Import the @innomotics/ix-fonts package to your application and use one of the font families above.
+Import the @innomotics/ix-fonts package to your application and use 'InnomoticsHafferSQ' as a font-family